deltaDAO/mvg-portal/content/pages/terms.md

 **"Lifecycle State"** means the following properties of metadata: "active", "end-of-life", "deprecated", "revoked", “disabled”, and “unlisted”, describing the state of Service Offerings throughout their lifecycles and being subject to the Service Lifecycle Management pursuant to respective Policies, made available on the Data Portal.

-**"Personal data"** means any information relating to an identified or identifiable natural person.
+**"Personal Data"** means any information relating to an identified or identifiable natural person.

 **"Policies"** means any policy, agreement, or guideline and all restrictions described on the Data Portal and on the Website that may i.a. determine sanctions such as the withdrawal of authorizations or access rights to be imposed as a result of a violation.